 Even if you have been guaranteed teaching in Women’s Studies, you must go through the application process, and you may be required to interview for a GSI position.

 Consult email announcements and/or website in early February for available teaching positions for Fall term.
 Winter term teaching positions will be posted in October.

 - Application materials available early February and early October

 - Fall term applications due early March; Winter term applications due in October

 Notes on the GSI Positions in Women’s Studies

-The majority of GSI fractions in Women’s Studies are a .5, offering full tuition, health insurance and stipend.
+The majority of GSI appointments in Women’s Studies are a 0.5 fraction, offering full tuition, health insurance and stipend.

 Your letter of admission may guarantee you two terms of teaching in WS, but we cannot promise you either an assignment to a particular course or when you will be offered the opportunity to teach.
 It may not be possible to offer everyone two terms in the same year or in the same course.

-Students may serve as GSIs in the following courses: WS 212 The Global HIV/AIDS Epidemic, WS 220 Women and Health; WS 240 Introduction to Women's Studies; WS 245 Introduction to LGBTQ Studies; WS 270 Gender and the Law; WS 300 Men’s Health; WS 400 Women's Reproductive Health.
+Women's Studies has GSI positions in the following courses: WS/Anthro 212 The Global HIV/AIDS Epidemic, WS/Nurs 220 Women and Health; WS/AmCult 240 Introduction to Women's Studies; WS 245 Introduction to LGBTQ Studies; WS/Soc 270 Gender and the Law; WS 300 Men’s Health; WS 400 Women's Reproductive Health.
 Additional GSI opportunities may arise from term to term.

 In order to provide teaching experience to as many students as possible, no student may teach the same course for more than six terms.